There are a lot of essential oil companies out there right now. I’ve used oils before, but the cost starts adding up when used regularly.

 Cut the mint, including the stems.
 Place the cut mint into a jar with a lid and begin to muddle.
 Muddle enough just to bruise the mint.

-Over low heat, warm the grapeseed oil.
+Over low heat, in a small sauce pan, warm the grapeseed oil.
 When the oil is warm, not boiling, pour the oil over the mint in the container.
 Close the lid on the jar.
 Allow the mint/oil mixture to sit for at least 24 hours in a cool, dark place.

 Place an old towel or cheese cloth over a bowl.
 Scoop the mint into the middle of the towel.
 Gather the ends of the towel and twist the mint inside of the towel, so the oil can drip back into the bowl.